Captain Kidd (film): Plot

 On the voyage home, Kidd schemes to rid himself of his three close associates (to avoid sharing the booty) and Mercy (whom he suspects of being a spy).
 Mercy is really the vengeance-seeking son of Admiral Lord Blayne, the slandered captain of The Twelve Apostles.
 When a smitten Lorenzo tries to force himself on Lady Anne, Kidd is delighted when Mercy engages him in a sword fight.
 Lorenzo is driven overboard to drown.
 During the fight, Mercy's medallion is torn from his neck.
-Kidd finds it and recognizes the Blayne family crest so he strongly suspects Mercy is really a relative of the murdered Captain Blayne.
+Kidd finds it and recognizes the Blayne family crest, causing him to suspect Mercy is a relative of the murdered Captain Blayne.

 Kidd drops anchor at a lagoon.

 Kidd, Orange Povey (his only surviving confederate, protected by an incriminating letter that will be sent to the crown authorities if he should die), and Mercy go ashore and dig up the loot from The Twelve Apostles.
 When Mercy sees the Blayne crest he feigns indifference, but Kidd goads him by insulting his dead father's honor.
 Mercy is enraged and attacks Kidd, fighting him and Povey.
 Outnumbered, Mercy is knocked unconscious, falls into the water, and does not resurface.
 While the others believe him dead, he swims secretly back to the ship.
-Mercy and a loyal crewman row Lady Anne away in the ship's jolly boat, but are spotted.
-Shadwell sacrifices himself needlessly to cover their escape and Kidd blows up the jolly boat.
+Mercy and Bart row Lady Anne away in the ship's jolly boat, but are spotted.
+Shadwell sacrifices himself to cover their escape and Kidd blows up the jolly boat.

-Believing himself safe, Kidd appears before King William with the Mughal's treasure to claim his reward (Lord Blayne's aristocratic title and estate).
+Believing himself safe, Kidd appears before King William with the Mughal's treasure to claim his reward, the title and estate of Lord Blayne.
 He learns that Mercy and Lady Anne have survived and preceded him to court.
 The King's men found the loot from The Twelve Apostles after searching Kidd's cabin.
 Kidd is tried, condemned and hanged.